Badrdineyk/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * **100. Owner and group**
-  * [100-change_owner_and_group](./100-change_owner_and_group): Bash script that changes the owner to `betty` and the group owner to `school` for all the files and directories in the working directory.
+  * [100-change_owner_and_group](./100-change_owner_and_group): Bash script that changes the owner to `vincent` and the group owner to `staff` for all the files and directories in the working directory.

 * **101. Symbolic links**